 Social Media Coordinator

 Sierra Harnett is our social media intern.
 She tweets.
 She instagrams.
 She is the face behind our Facebook.
-Sierra is a sophomore at North Carolina State University majoring in Parks, Recreation, and Tourism Management with a minor in Forest Management.
+Sierra is a senior at North Carolina State University majoring in Parks, Recreation, and Tourism Management with a minor in Forest Management.

 Tom Goffinet is the BlueTube numbers man.
 He sends out invoices, pays bills, keeps books.
 Tom has a bachelors degree in history, a master’s in international studies and works as an aquatic scientist.